 General.
-The Series 34 Bonds may be redeemed pursuant to an Officer's Certificate in whole or in part on any date at a redemption price of 100% of the principal amount thereof, plus accrued interest to the date of redemption, from amounts on deposit in the Series 34 Special Redemption Account representing (i) Series 34 Prepayments, (ii) excess Revenues transferred from the Revenue Reserve Fund, and (iii) moneys withdrawn from the Proceeds Reserve Account of the Debt Service Reserve Fund in connection with an excess over the Debt Service Reserve Requirement.
+The Series 36 Bonds may be redeemed pursuant to an Officer's Certificate in whole or in part on any date at a redemption price of 100% of the principal amount thereof, plus accrued interest to the date of redemption, from amounts on deposit in the Series 36 Special Redemption Account representing (i) Prepayments on Series 36 Program Loans, including Agency Mortgage Loan Default Advances as described below ("Series 36 Prepayments"), (ii) excess Revenues transferred from the Revenue Reserve Fund, (iii) moneys withdrawn from the Proceeds Reserve Account of the Debt Service Reserve Fund in connection with an excess over the Debt Service Reserve Requirement. and (iv) Prepayments of Program Loans other than the Series 36 Program Loans if such Program Loans were financed by Bonds issued under the Trust Agreement ("Non-Series 36 Prepayments").